MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/ios-objc.md

 * Ingestion key (see below for instructions to obtain)

 ## Get an ingestion key from Product Insights portal
 1. From the [pi.dynamics.com](http://pi.dynamics.com) home screen, select your team from the left panel.
-If you do not already have a team, refer to [What is Product Insights?](topics/developers/quick-starts/what-is.md) to create a new team.
+If you do not already have a team, refer to [Create a team](/topics/developers/quick-starts/create-a-team.md).
-2. Add a new project to your team by selecting the **"+ New Project"** button from the top right corner.
+2. Add a new project to your team by selecting the **+ New Project** button from the top right corner.
 3. Type in a project name in the **Name** field and any other text for **Description**.
 Select **Create** to commit the update.
 4. Once your project is created, select the project.
 5. Select **Settings** under your project.
 Your ingestion key is available under **Ingestion Key**.